W1xon/BlumClicker/README.md

 # Blum Auto Clicker

 ## About the Project
 Blum Auto Clicker is a program designed to automate the BLum game.
 The program simulates mouse actions, helping the user to automatically play the game and improve their performance.
+The latest on the [project](https://t.me/CoderWorker/629)

 ### Features
 - **Start and Stop the Bot:**